RSMP Nordic Activity Plan 2025–2026

 Steering Group

-Partners from each country choose their two representatives, according to the RSMP Nordic Charter.
+The partners from each country choose two representatives, according to the RSMP Nordic Charter.
 The RSMP charter allows 11 members in the steering group, and it will have 10 in the upcoming period.

 Sweden